davidswelt/zot_bib_web/README.md

 Zot_bib_web does not depend on any third-party web server.
 The generated bibliographies load quickly because they are stored as static files along with the rest of your website.

+This makes them retrievable

+Setup is very easy for anyone who runs their own website and knows how to use a command line (shell).

-Setup is very easy.
-Just call zot.py with the key of a public Zotero collection.
+The easiest way to use it is to call zot.py with the key of a public Zotero collection.
+It will make a zotero-bib.html file.
+Copy this, along with the "site" and "files" (if any) directory to your webserver.

 Bibliographies
 -  can be ordered by collection, by publication year, or by